palmerhq/changecast/README.md

 3. Copy the build hook URL from Netlify into the Github "Payload URL".
 4. In the Github webhook under "Which events would you like to trigger this webhook?", select "Let me select individual events." and "Releases".

 You're all set!
-Now your release notes page will rebuild whenever a new release is published.
+Now your changelog page and widget will rebuild whenever a new release is published.